GJohannes/Ts3Application/README.md

 ## Riot Api (Since 2.1 Lilith)
 Register a Summoner to check every 60 seconds if he won/lost a game.
 If so it will post the result as a Server message.
 ?help to get the commands
- -- (3.0 Kinzie) bugfix: Case incorrect name on entering the checkup periode no longer results in a always reported lost instead of win/lost
+ - (3.0 Kinzie) bugfix: Case incorrect name on entering the checkup periode no longer results in a always reported lost instead of win/lost
+ - (4.0 Ajax) displaying kda and most damage

 ## Web Server (Since 4.0 Ajax)
 A web server which runs on port 80 (HTTP-default) /  443 (HTTPS-Default).